henrychang1413/pytest_allure_framework/README.md

 # allure pytest framework
 This repository contains a plugin for pytest which automatically prepares input data used to generate Allure Report.
 It includes two test modules, one is for mysql testing, another is for math function testing.The scripts run on windows10 system.

+# Updates:
+Integrate Jenkins server.
+Create pipeline on Jenkins server. support to use selenium webdriver to do UI testing. support different browser to test.

 Environment setup steps:

 1). install Java